Portsmouth & District Billiards & Snooker Association

 48. INDIVIDUAL HANDICAP CHAMPIONSHIP.
 All matches are played off each player’s handicap and then to 200-up.
 See Rule 38 for details.

 49. TEAM HANDICAP KNOCKOUT.
 Playing format is six two-frame games.
 The scoring system is 4 points for a win (7-5) etc, 2 points for a draw (6-6) and 1 for a loss (5-7) etc. The winner of each of the leagues will have a home tie in the Quarter Finals.
 A draw must be done to determine who plays whom.
 In the QUARTER FINALS, SEMI FINALS & FINAL, in the event in these game with the frame scores being level at the end of 12 frames the captains shall pick one of the players to play the deciding frame.
 A result card must be completed and posted for each match in this competition.
 It is essential that all details including handicaps be entered on these cards.
 In the event of a tie between teams to determine placings, then a head to head system will be enforced, this system consists of 3 factors firstly frames won (2) head to head record an (3) win record.

 50. INDIVIDUAL SCRATCH CHAMPIONSHIP.
 All matches are played off scratch with early rounds and semi-finals decided by best of five frames, and final best of seven frames.
 The Executive Committee will decide seeding.
-For all Scratch Singles in Snooker and Billiards that four seeds to be nominated and for the draw to be made right through to the final.
+For all Scratch Singles in Snooker and Billiards that two seeds to be nominated and for the draw to be made right through to the final.
 Each match will be drawn to determine who is home and away players.